sdatkinson/NeuralAmpModelerPlugin/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 ## Expected behavior
-A clear and concise description of what you expected to happen.
+Provide a clear and concise description of what you expected to happen.

 ## Screenshots
 If applicable, add screenshots to help explain your problem.